-We don't have all of the concrete details yet, but below you’ll find everything we do know about Skate 4 so far, along with some educated guesses.
+Skate's definitely too far in the future for a full picture of what it'll entail, but below you’ll find everything we do know about Skate so far, along with some educated guesses.

-Even after the announcement, Skate 4 seemed like a far-off dream.
+We don't know, but it's safe to expect a wait.
+Back when EA confirmed what we then thought of as Skate 4, it was clear that the sequel would be a long-term project.
 All we had was confirmation that it exists, and news that a new studio was being spun up to work on the skatequel.
-But earlier this month EA teased that the new Skate was coming "soon" (opens in new tab), with CEO Patrick Wilson namedropping Skate in a question about user-generated content.
+Still, back in 2021, EA teased that the new Skate was coming "soon" (opens in new tab), with CEO Patrick Wilson namedropping Skate in a question about user-generated content.

 A few months after announcing a new Skate, EA revealed it formed new studio Full Circle to handle development on the next Skate game.
 The Canadian studio is hiring up for lots of roles, so we presume that development is still relatively early on.